-The surface of the trail went from standard dirt trail to a mixture of lava rocks, which hinted at the geology that gave rise of the waterfall we headed to.
+The surface of the trail went from standard dirt trail to a mixture of lava rocks.

 After about 200m, the track traversed one minor clearing before reaching a larger clearing where we could see the picnic fales flanking the wide grassy area.

 However, immediately to our right were some steps leading down to a changing area, where we encountered another longer series of steps leading down to the river’s banks.